SinTan1729/matrix/README.md

 This is a crate for very basic matrix operations with any type that supports addition, substraction, and multiplication.
 Additional properties might be needed for certain operations.

-I created it mostly to learn using generic types and traits.
+I created it mostly to learn how to use generic types and traits.

+## Usage
+Documentation is available here: [docs.rs](https://docs.rs/matrix-basic).